Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Deploying to Heroku

 You will need to sign up for Heroku
-Once logged in click the create new app button
+Once logged in, click the create new app button
-Select the region closest to you and give the APP a name Set your deployment method to 'GitHub'
+Select the region closest to you and give the APP a name Set your deployment method to 'GitHub.'
 Connect to GitHub and login
 Search for the repository you wish to deploy from
-You will have to add your `Config Vars` this will be everything that you have in your env.py so that Heroku will have all the keys needed to use the app.
+You will have to add your `Config Vars` this will be everything you have in your env.py so that Heroku will have all the keys needed to use the app.
-You will need to have a `Procfile` and you will have to update a requirements.txt so the app has all the necessary extensions to be able to run.
+You will need to have a `Procfile`, and you will have to update a requirements.txt, so the app has all the necessary extensions to run.
-From there you should be able to deploy the app.
+From there, you should be able to deploy the app.

 <span
  id="future">